Amedeo Development Corporation: Political reform

 Amid rising public pressure from the Amedeo crisis, the government tightened political control and raised wages for state employees, who made up 80% of the workforce.
-A organisation responsible for long-term planning, the Brunei Darussalam Economic Council, was founded earlier in September 1998 to guide the new development strategy, while public sector pay and pensions were significantly raised in July 1998 to influence public opinion.
+An organisation responsible for long-term planning, the Brunei Darussalam Economic Council, was founded earlier in September 1998 to guide the new development strategy, while public sector pay and pensions were significantly raised in July 1998 to influence public opinion.
 The Asian financial crises of 1997 and the Amedeo crisis of 1998 influenced the government's conservative focus on economic recovery over broader political reforms.
 The lingering fallout from Amedeo's collapse and subsequent administrative changes underscored the delicate balance between reform and the need to restore public and international confidence, highlighting the close relationship between financial stability and Brunei's political evolution.

 In 2001, significant bureaucratic changes followed the ongoing fallout from Amedeo's failure.
 Pengiran Ismail was abruptly dismissed from his role as minister of development in June, with no public explanation provided.
 Despite his denials of involvement in the crisis, his leadership during Amedeo's peak construction phase cast doubt on his role during this turbulent period.
 Ahmad Jumat, the deputy minister of education, was appointed acting minister of development, while Yakub Abu Bakar, a permanent secretary and former acting director of the BIA, replaced Selamat Munap as deputy minister of finance.
 Selamat's dismissal raised speculation, with some suggesting his recent proposals for a personal income tax and reductions to senior officials' benefits may have contributed to his removal.
 Given his experience and forthright nature, his departure was widely regarded as a significant loss during a time of administrative and financial upheaval.